hhassan01/koa-boilerplate-app/SUBMISSION.md

 4. **Selective Package Use**: Packages were kept minimal to avoid unnecessary dependencies.
 For example, database migrations are managed with TypeScript files rather than sequelize-cli due to the simplicity of the migration needs.

-5. **Important Node on Error Handling**:  The project includes basic error handling for specific HTTP statuses, such as `400 Bad Request`.
+5. **Important Note on Error Handling**:  The project includes basic error handling for specific HTTP statuses, such as `400 Bad Request`.
 For example:

 ```typescript
 badRequest: (context, errors): void => {